muratk5n/thirdwave/en/README.md

 ---

-Let's note also how the first crisis in Clint presidency was a hot-button social issue, not an economic issue.
-For econ they'd do NAFTA and everyone was on board for that, except that one weird guy with the squeky voice..
-In a debate on the subject Perot would argue against, Gore wld argue for, and one of the "eminent characters" he would use for his case would be Powell.

----

-Powell was beloved by Reps but not bcz he was a good general but bcz he fought in the culture war and "scored one on the libs" \#DontAskDontTell

----

 I will be reprocessing the Berkeley data every month, do the YoY checks, so we can look at it and weep